Hypoxic-Ischemic Encephalopathy (HIE) and Infant Seizures

 Birth Asphyxia, HIE, and Seizures

-Hypoxic-ischemic encephalopathy, or birth asphyxia, is a type of neonatal brain injury that is caused by a lack of oxygen at or around the time of birth.
+Neonatal hypoxic-ischemic encephalopathy, or birth asphyxia, is a type of neonatal brain injury that is caused by a lack of oxygen at or around the time of birth.
 This oxygen deprivation can be due to decreased oxygen in the baby’s blood (hypoxemia/hypoxia) and/or decreased blood flow (ischemia) to the brain.

 HIE is the most common cause of neonatal seizures, with approximately 80 percent of seizure cases attributed to HIE.
 In fact, seizures may be the first, and in some cases only, clinical sign of a brain disorder in a newborn.

-Seizures frequently develop in babies who experienced birth asphyxia during the first 24 hours of life.
+Seizures frequently develop in babies who experience birth asphyxia during the first 24 hours of life.
 The occurrence of seizures can worsen a brain injury, and it therefore is crucial for physicians to implement appropriate and timely treatment of seizure activity.

 What is a Seizure?